 Skull radiographs are often helpful in determining the severity of a middle ear infection.
 CT and MRI scans are also recommended in some cases and provide certain diagnostic advantages.

 How is it treated?

 A thorough ear flushing, usually under sedation or anesthesia is required in most cases.
-Your veterinarian will use appropriate medications and flushing solutions based on your pet’s specific condition.
+Your veterinarian will use appropriate medications and flushing solutions based on your dog’s specific condition.
 Oral antibiotics and antifungal medications are used in many cases.
 In addition, systemic corticosteroids (“steroids”) are beneficial in pets that have severe inflammation and pain.
 Some patients will require surgery.
 In these cases, your veterinarian will discuss with you the reasons for a surgical procedure, risks involved and expected outcomes.
 Surgery is typically reserved for cases thought to have severe, irreversible changes of the outer ear with concurrent middle ear infection.

 What is the prognosis?

 The majority of patients heal without significant complications within three to six weeks.
 Most ruptured eardrums heal without surgery within three to five weeks.
 Middle ear infections often require oral antibiotics or antifungal medications for four to six weeks.
 Most pets will require frequent recheck examinations and follow-up care to ensure the infection is resolving and the eardrum is healing properly.
 It is critical that you closely follow your veterinarian’s instructions to prevent serious complications or prolonged healing.
 In severe cases with nerve damage, there may be permanent changes in the face, lips, eyes or hearing loss.
-Your veterinarian will provide you with a more accurate prognosis based on your pet’s specific condition.
+Your veterinarian will provide you with a more accurate prognosis based on your dog’s specific condition.